netserf/netsig-presentation-dns/README.md

 ## Presentation Summary

-In this session we'll look at ...
-Topics will include ...
+In this session we'll look at DNS, the Domain Name System.
+Topics will include the inner workings of DNS and using the dig command line tool to reveal its behaviour.

 ## Presentation Slides